mtang398/Rational-Neural-Network/README.md

 https://github.com/ml-research/rational_activations

-Follow their setup / install instructions to enable rational activations in our scripts (we intentionally do **not** provide a one-line `pip install ...` here because the upstream project documents the correct setup).
+Follow their setup / install instructions to enable rational activations in our scripts

 ## What’s in this repo